PSkot/markdown-cv/index.md

 ## Profile
 My name is Peter.
 I am 25 years old and currently employed as Data Scientist at the international consumer lending company, 4finance.
-I am a highly self-driven individual with a flair and interest for advanced analytics.
-Until now, my approach has mostly been statistical, although I have recently become more acquainted with Machine Learning methodologies, which I intend to explore further.
-In addition, I have started to dive a bit into software programming as well.<br/>
+I am a highly self-driven individual with a flair and interest for Data Science.
+Until now, my approach has mostly been statistical, although I have recently started exploring/utilizing Machine Learning methodologies as well.
+In addition, I have also started to dive a bit into software programming.<br/>
 Apart from my professional profile, I am into playing music, gaming, running and spending time with friends, colleagues and family.

 ## Work Experience